-Our competitors may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards or customer requirements or new or evolving attacks by, or indicators of compromise that identify, cyber bad actors.
+Our competitors may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards or customer requirements.
 With the introduction of new technologies, the evolution of our offerings and new market entrants, we expect competition to intensify in the future.
 In addition, some of our larger competitors have substantially broader product offerings and can bundle competing products and services with other software offerings.
 As a result, customers may choose a bundled product offering from our competitors, even if individual products have more limited functionality than our solutions.
 These competitors may also offer their products at a lower price as part of this larger sale, which could increase pricing pressure on our offerings and cause the average sales price for our offerings to decline.
 These larger competitors are also often in a better position to withstand any significant reduction in capital spending, and will therefore not be as susceptible to economic downturns.
 One component of our enterprise platform involves assessing Cyber Exposure in a public cloud environment.
 We are dependent upon the public cloud providers to allow our solutions to access their cloud offerings.
 If one or more cloud providers elected to offer exclusively their own cloud security product or otherwise eliminate the ability of our solutions to access their cloud on behalf of our customers, our business and financial results could be harmed.